 I am pleased to introduce this report of our charity.
-2020/21 has been a very challenging year because of Covid 19, but also a good year with a lot to celebrate and be proud of.
+2021/22 has been a very challenging year coming out of Covid 19 and lockdown 3, but also a good year with a lot to celebrate and be proud of.

-We have continued to expand our services for Older People in tackling loneliness and social isolation through our Blossom Together project funded by Tower Hamlet Council, expanded our volunteering project and we continue to attract more local diverse residents who have benefited from having a local community space.
-We also worked with the homeless and supported people living on the streets with winter packs and food parcels as well as hot meals at the height of the pandemic.
+We have continued to expand our services for Older People in tackling loneliness and social isolation through our Blossom Together Year 2 project funded by Tower Hamlet Council, expanded our volunteering project and we continue to attract more local diverse residents who have benefited from having a local community space.

 Working with Tower Hamlets Council we were able to adapt our services to be Covid Safe and continued to deliver services in a hybrid capacity during lockdowns and regional tier-based restrictions.